A simple definition of a warehouse is:

 The procedures provide visibility of the operations for managers and donors.

 However, in creating such procedures, care must be taken to avoid constraining the use of local initiative which might be required to deal with local conditions.
 Procedures should be considered as streamlining the business processes and providing checks and balances.
-They provide guidance to warehouse managers and must have some level of flexibility to cater to unique situations.
+They provide guidance to warehouse managers and must have some level of flexibility to cater for unique situations, than to be rigidly adhered to.
 This can be achieved by limiting the level of detail that the procedures document defines, allowing more flexibility and/or by arranging ‘dispensations’ to allow departure from the procedures in order to optimise local performance, especially in emergencies.

 The procedures will normally provide the step by step guidance on how to manage each aspect of warehousing and may cover: